 Soak your fabric in hot water before dyeing.
 Follow the fabric dyeing instructions included with your fabric dye as there is a certain ratio of fabric-to-dye that you’ll want to follow.

-I weighed piles of t-shirts strips with a luggage scale in plastic bags and used the washing machine method for dyeing the fabric.
+I weighed piles of t-shirts strips with a luggage scale in plastic bags and used the washing machine to dye the fabric.

 After dyeing, dry the t-shirt strips in your clothes dryer to set the fabric dye.